a UK summer school

 15 Questions you should ask

-It is very important for a child’s first experiences of learning English to be positive.
-Parents, teachers and agents should consider carefully before choosing an English Language summer course for children or teenagers.
-The following may help.
+It is very important for a young person's first experiences of learning English to be positive.
+Parents, teachers and agents should consider carefully before choosing an English Language summer course.
+The following may help:

 2. Is the school a member of the Young Learners special interest group of English UK?
 Membership is voluntary and indicates that an organization takes its responsibilities to young learners seriously, over and above the requirements of Accreditation.
 Members agree to continually evaluate and improve standards of safety, welfare and child protection and to enhance procedures and standards for staff selection, recruitment, and performance of all adults working with children.

 3. Does the school have a credible Child Safeguarding Policy including bullying?
 Ask to see this document.